 This was due to the Paris airport crash of 2000, the general downturn in the commercial aviation industry as well as increasing maintenance costs.
 The world suddenly became a bigger place again on 25th October, the day after it stopped flying.
 I got to fly in Concorde back in 1989 and feel very lucky to have done so.

 That leaves climbing up the Elizabeth Tower to see Big Ben.
-Now with this one you “can” do this again but not until 2020 when the restoration works are complete, and then only if you’re a UK citizen and get invited by your MP!
+Now with this one you “can” do this again but not until the restoration works are finally complete, and then only if you’re a UK citizen and get invited by your MP!
 Simply write to yours and they will hopefully oblige.

 What places can you think of that you can’t go to anymore?
 Or ones that might not be around for much longer?
 The Maldives before they’re under water?
 Wild rhinos before they go extinct?
 I certainly hope not for the latter.

 Check out this new (Oct 2019) and highly related post by Kasia Writes on countries you can’t visit anymore either.Reading Time: 3 minutes